 React Native significantly reduces the amount of code you need to write to serve iOS/iPadOS and Android apps but in some cases, you may find you need to write specific code for either environment due to differences in native components.
 For example, when creating a select / picker, the appearance will differ between iOS/iPadOS and Android as the former renders a scrolling wheel whilst the latter generates a drop-down menu.
 These kinds of differences will require custom logic to render and behave correctly based on your needs and will draw on the knowledge and skill of your development team.

 Now that you’ve gotten started, you’ll want to continue building out your application with architectural features such as a data store, routing, and a component library.

 react-navigation provides a routing solution for React Native applications allowing you to create several different app layouts and navigation paradigms including headers, tabs and stack containers.
 This is a great way to build out your app screens and views in a consistent way that will grow with your application.

 For a data store, if you are already familiar with Redux you may consider redux-persist for your React Native application.
-This works well as the backing store for your app as well as adding the capability to serialise parts of your store to storage on the end user device.
-This allows your application to save authentication tokens and favourites to the device once the app is closed so that the user can resume where they finished when they reopen an app.
+This works well as the backing store for your app as well as adding the capability to serialize parts of your store to storage on the end-user device.
+This allows your application to save authentication tokens and favorites to the device once the app is closed so that the user can resume where they finished when they reopen an app.